UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_03.md

 manipulate our dataframes.
 `read_csv()`: The tool that does the job and, in this case, it is reading in the `csv` file named `candybars.csv`.
-`index_col=0`: This specifies to use the first column in the csv as an index (we will talk about this shortly).
 `df`: The dataframe is now saved as an object called `df`.

 In these slides you can differentiate between what we typed in (our